Uncle Tom and Sister Ellen

 Conclusion

 Does reading Daniel Defoe's Robinson Crusoe--an innocent adventure based upon an incident that actually happened--really destroy a person's interest in the Bible?
-Is Uncle Tom's Cabin--a book written by a Christian encouraging the end of slavery, with a foreward written by an ordained minister of the gospel--really that terrible?
+Is Uncle Tom's Cabin--a book written by a Christian encouraging the end of slavery, with a foreword written by an ordained minister of the gospel--really that terrible?
 One must wonder, because Mrs. White later clipped stories written by Harriet Stowe and put them into her scrapbooks.

 Some may find it astonishing that Mrs. White condemned the reading of Uncle Tom's Cabin, an anti-racist book, and yet she kept the racist novels The Clansman and The Leopard's Spots in her own private library.

 So why did she forbid Adventists from reading any fiction?
-Why did she call for "total abstinence" from fiction, even high class fiction?22 The idea that reading good-quality fictional accounts is somehow harmful to the spiritual life is absolutely ludicrous.
+Why did she call for "total abstinence" from fiction, even high class fiction?24 The idea that reading good-quality fictional accounts is somehow harmful to the spiritual life is absolutely ludicrous.
 Even Jesus spoke in parables to his disciples.
 Even Sister White did not seem to believe her own testimonies about fiction because she contradicted them by...

 1. Clipping out fictional stories she had read and saving them in scrapbooks